 GFCF grants to support COVID-19 response

-GFCF partners around the world are at the forefront of community responses to COVID-19.
-They are working around the clock, offering immediate relief to the most vulnerable parts of the community, providing accurate and contextual information on quickly-changing situations, and working with people and across sectors to build bridges and strengthen solidarity.
-GFCF grantmaking in 2020 and 2021 will be focused on supporting efforts by members of our global network of community philanthropy partners to respond to COVID-19, both in terms of their immediate response but also over the longer-term as they consider ways to bring about lasting positive change in their communities as they #BuildBackBetter.
+GFCF partners around the world were at the forefront of community responses to COVID-19: offering immediate relief to the most vulnerable parts of the community; providing accurate and contextual information on quickly-changing situations; and, working across sectors to build bridges and strengthen solidarity.
+GFCF grantmaking in 2020, 2021 and 2022 is focused on supporting efforts by members of our global network of community philanthropy partners to respond to COVID-19, both in terms of their immediate response but also over the longer-term as they consider ways to bring about lasting positive change in their communities as they #BuildBackBetter.
 In many cases, our grants are supporting partners to build long-term resilience in their communities, and to strengthen their own abilities to react to future crises.
 This page will be updated regularly as grants are made, as will our Grants Map.
 All figures are in USD.

 East Asia Pacific